 You will be notified when and where your student/s will be leaving from.
 Please ensure they have all their belongings with them when you drop them off and they have returned any keys.
 Please also check the students' rooms for damage, so that this can be raised before the student leaves.
 Please let us know if you cannot drop the students off in person and are sending them by taxi.
-This must be paid for by you, and not the student.
-Many farewells can be emotional, and many students remain in touch with their English host after their departure.
+This must be paid for you by you, and not the student.